 Any piece of equipment works better and lasts longer when maintained properly and kept clean.
 Cooking equipment is no exception.
 Your range must be kept clean and maintained properly.
-Make sure all controls are in the "OFF" position.
+Before cleaning, make sure all controls are in the "OFF" position.
 Disconnect power if you are going to clean thoroughly with water.